webplatform/docs-wpd/Community/Meetings/Community_Development/index.md

 ** Get stewards to point to it from their highly-juiced pages.
 * Doc Sprint North Carolina (?)
 * Doc Sprint Zurich, targeted for August 28: Call for Experts, who can support the event on-site?
+* NYC Doc Sprint update
+** Patrick D'Souza working with venues to host the event before he starts promoting the event http://wpd-nyc.eventbrite.com/ ** One of the organizers of Patrick's meetup has backed out because of some personal reasons so he's working with another organizer Matt Mapplebeck to identify venues and promote it.
+Working with About.com to get them to host the event (tentative).
+Emails have been sent out to other potential venues and meetup organizers and I'm waiting for their response this week
+** Appnexus is unable to host the event as they are hosting some other events during that week.

 ==Tuesday, April 23, 2013 at 10:00 a.m.
 PDT / 1:00 p.m.
 EDT / 5:00 p.m.
 GMT==